 How long do wheel bearings last after they start making noise?

 There are many types of wheel bearings out there, so it might take some time to find the right one for your vehicle.
-When wheel bearings eventually fail, they will usually make a loud noise that can be difficult to ignore.
+When wheel bearings eventually fail, they usually make a loud noise that can be difficult to ignore.

 To Recap